Total tonnage of residential waste has not declined, but tonnes going to landfill has

 The proportion of households using tap versus bottled water has been increasing

-In 2015, 81% of Ottawa households used tap water for drinking, compared to 76% in 2013.
-Over this period, five of Canada’s six major cities saw at least some shift to use of tap water for drinking, with Edmonton showing by far the most dramatic shift, followed by Calgary.
+In 2017, 82% of Ottawa households used tap water for drinking, compared to 76% in 2013.
+For the most part, all of Canada’s major cities have seen a progressive increase in the use of tap water for drinking since 2009.

-Growth in the use of tap water for drinking is good news environmentally, since the energy and resources associated with producing and filling bottles, and shipping them often huge distances, far exceeds that used by public utilities to process local sources for tap water.
+Growth in the use of tap water for drinking is good news environmentally, since the energy and resources associated with producing and filling bottles, and shipping them often long distances, far exceeds what is used by public utilities to process local sources for tap water.

 - Euromonitor International.
 Bottled Water in Canada.
 2016.
 Accessed June 12, 2016.

 - Statistics Canada.
 Table 38-10-0275-01

 Discharges of untreated sewage to the Ottawa River hit record levels in 2017

 - Bolivar - Phillips.
 Adaptive Approaches in Stormwater Management.
 Prepared for the City of Ottawa.
 July 2013.